daisybio/DysRegNet_package/README.md

 ```
 ## The output

-The package output a DataFrame that represents patient specific dysregulated edges.
-Columns are edges and rows patient ids.
+The package output a DataFrame that represents patient-specific dysregulated edges.
+The columns represent edges and the rows patient ids.

 In the result table, a value of 0 means that the edge is not significantly dysregulated (different from control samples).
+Otherwise, the z-score is reported, with a positive in case of activation and a negative sign in case of repression (different than the sign of the residual).

-Otherwise the z-score is reported.
-For the get_results_binary() method, the dysregulations are binarized instead of z-scores.
+The method "get_results_binary()", outputs binarized dysregulations instead of z-scores.

 ## Example